Unit-e offline due to essential maintenance

 WHERE WILL IT TAKE ME?

-A Level History students typically progress to a variety of university courses, including the University Centre Truro and Penwith’s FdA History, Heritage and Culture foundation degree.
-Career opportunities are varied, including careers in business, law, marketing, media, teaching, research, journalism, and politics.
+A Level History is highly respected by universities and employers.
+Our students progress to a variety of university courses including Truro College’s FdA History, Heritage and Culture degree.

 ASSESSMENT ARRANGEMENTS